 Today, wolves and dogs are two completely different genera.
 Even if you were to domesticate a wolf as a puppy, it would not lose certain traits and behaviors.
 It would still remain a wild predator, showing only a little trusting, but shy and unpredictable.
 Even though wolves have a certain confidence in humans, this has nothing to do with the bond between master and dog.

 Researchers also found that the puppies of the two genera differ greatly in their behavior.
-Wolf cubs are two weeks earlier than puppies on their first reconnaissance tours through their territory – at an age when their vision and hearing is not yet fully developed.
+Wolf cubs are two weeks earlier than puppies on their first reconnaissance tours through their territory – at an age when their vision and hearing are not yet fully developed.
 They rely entirely on their sense of smell.
-If a few days later, eyes and ears are mature, they are easily frightened by the human voice.
+If a few days later, their eyes and ears are mature, they are easily frightened by the human voice.

 Dogs, on the other hand, explore the environment a little later; namely, when all three senses have matured.
 Words and gestures of man are among their first sensory impressions, they are familiar to them from an early age.
 That’s why they are not afraid.
 A prerequisite for the later relationship between fur nose and owner.